kodecocodes/i10t/03-xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 You’ll use the `Figlet` library to pull over a list of available fonts.

-Now add the following method to `SourceEditorExtension`:
+Now add the following property definition to `SourceEditorExtension`:

 ```swift
 var commandDefinitions: [[XCSourceEditorCommandDefinitionKey: Any]] {